frank-carnovale/docker-dbsbox/README.md

 We run 2 user-supplied sql scripts to build a database:
 - test_user.sql -- connect as postgres; typically creates a database and a schema owner called test_user
-- test_data.sql -- connect as test_user; typically builds tables and test data via insert statements These scripts should be provided via a volume shared to /sql.
+- test_data.sql -- connect as test_user; typically builds tables and test data via insert statements Also optionally:
+- profile.sh    -- sets up PG environment vars to override the names test_db and test_user
+These scripts should all be provided via a volume shared to /sql.
 If no volume is shared, a trivial default set is run instead.
 See the build source for the defaults.

 # Usage notes
 ```